eduardocesb/duolingo-multi-task/README.md

 ## Disclaimer

-This tool is intended for educational purposes only.
-Please respect Duolingo's terms of use.
-The creators of ***Duolingo Multi Task*** are not responsible for any actions taken by its users.
+This tool, ***Duolingo Multi Task***, is developed for educational purposes and personal use only.
+It is designed to demonstrate the capabilities of automation and should be used responsibly and ethically with respect to Duolingo's terms of service and guidelines.

+- **Compliance with Duolingo's Terms of Service**: Users are advised to review and comply with [Duolingo's Terms of Service](https://www.duolingo.com/terms) before using this tool.
+Any use of this script that violates Duolingo's terms is strictly prohibited and the responsibility of the user.

+- **Fair Use Policy**: This script should be used in a way that does not harm Duolingo's service or other users' experience.
+It is not intended for cheating or gaining an unfair advantage in language learning progress.

+- **Potential Risks**: Users should be aware that the use of automated scripts on Duolingo's platform may lead to account restrictions or bans if detected.
+The creators of ***Duolingo Multi Task*** will not be liable for any account issues, including restrictions or bans, resulting from the use of this script.

+- **Educational Intent**: The primary intent of this tool is educational, to showcase programming and automation skills.
+It is not intended to encourage or promote any form of cheating or violation of service terms.

+By using ***Duolingo Multi Task***, users acknowledge and agree to these terms, assuming full responsibility for any consequences that may arise from its use.

 ## Acknowledgements